 Coneflowers are a favorite of butterflies and gardeners alike.
 These tall sturdy flowers thrive all season long, and since they’re perennials, they’ll return year after year.
 Start coneflowers early so they’ll have time to bloom the first season, or sow them the fall before.

 Many folks grow sunflowers for birds, and are surprised to find butterflies visiting the giant blooms!
 Sunflowers come in so many heights and sizes now that it’s easy to find one (or more) to suit your garden space, even containers.
 Start them indoors 2 weeks to give them a chance to sprout, or direct sow fairly deeply so they won’t be eaten by birds or other critters.

-Cosmos are one of the first flowers that many gardeners grow from seed.
-They’re easy and don’t require any special prep – just sow them in the spring where you want them to grow!
+These flowers are one of the first that many gardeners grow from seed.
+They’re easy and don’t require any special prep—just sow them in the spring where you want them to grow!
 Don’t be surprised when they self-seed and return year after year.
 There are two types (C. bipinnatus and C. sulphureus) each available in a variety of colors, so choose the one(s) best suited to your garden.

 There are hundreds of species of salvia (also called sage), and most of them are great for attracting butterflies.
 Choose those native to your area for direct-sowing in spring, or start indoors about 4-6 weeks before transplanting time.

 The tall spikes of ironweed act as a calling card for butterflies.
 This late-summer-to-fall bloomer provides nectar for butterflies that linger after the prime of summer has ended.
 Ironweed is best sown directly in the garden in late fall or early winter.
 Choose species native to your area.